Is the EU-Mercosur trade deal bad for the planet?

 What is the deal, and what are the environmental safeguards?

-The European Commission says the deal would help shape global trade rules in line with the "highest EU standards", including commitments on sustainable fisheries and binding commitments to tackle deforestation.
+The European Commission says the deal would help shape global trade rules in line with the "highest EU standards," including commitments on sustainable fisheries and binding commitments to tackle deforestation.

-Green groups say that weak provisions in the text make sustainability measures unenforceable and point to recent legislation in Brazil that weakens environmental protections.
+Green groups say weak provisions in the text make sustainability measures unenforceable and point to recent legislation in Brazil that weakens environmental protections.

 A boy plays with a wooden toy tractor on Trans-Amazonian Highway near the city of Altamira, Para state, Brazil, August 27, 2019.
 REUTERS/Nacho Doce